LargeNFT/large-nft/README.md

             * Add attributes to give specific items special properties (eg Type, Hat, Shirt, Necklace)
         * Create static pages.
             * Static pages all you to create content that is displayed in the Large Reader alongside your collection.
         * Set a mint price.
+Keep 100% of fees.
         * Pre-set royalties for third-party marketplaces.

 * Create items.

     * Each item has a title, content, and a cover image.
     * If a cover image is not provided an SVG gets generated based on the text.
     * Choose a theme to apply custom CSS.